BlackWasp

 Index Numbering

-When an array is created, C# always starts its index numbering with item zero.
-The index number increments with each subsequent item.
-In the above example, the array generated includes ten items numbered from zero to nine.
-Each item can be used as an individual variable by specifying the variable name followed by the index number between square brackets.
-It is important to note that the boundaries of the array are strictly enforced.
+C# always starts its array index numbering with item zero.
+The index increments with each subsequent item.
+In the above example, the array includes ten items numbered from zero to nine.
+Each can be used as an individual variable by specifying the variable name followed by the index number in square brackets.
+The boundaries of arrays are strictly enforced.
 Any attempt to read or modify a value outside of the declared range cause an exception.

 int[] listItems = new int[3];